 I’ve always had a soft spot for the Kirby franchise and will always love Kirby Super Star.
 It’s one of the few video games where I can play for five minutes or five hours and still be happy.
 To me, it’s the only Kirby game that feels fresh every single time I boot it up.
 Kirby Super Star is just simply fun.
 It doesn’t tell a deep story, it does not completely reinvent platforming.
 Kirby Super Star just does everything right and keeps players entertained, no matter what.

-For those who are curious, Revenge of Meta Knight is my personal favorite sub-game and the Yo-Yo ability is my favorite Kirby copy ability of all time.
+For those who are curious, Revenge of Meta Knightis my personal favorite sub-game and the Yo-Yo ability is my favorite Kirby copy ability of all time.

-Ask any Kirby fan what their personal favorite is in the series and it will usually differ.
+Kirby Super Star is still great even after two decades and a remake Ask any Kirby fan what their personal favorite is in the series and it will usually differ.
 However, one game in the series all fans can agree is legitimately great is Kirby Super Star.
 The perfect graphics, sound and control build up the experience.
 It is the gameplay that is chock full of diversity and choices that sets it apart.

 Kirby Super Star does its job so well that it is the measuring stick for many Kirby games have copied it.
 It’s also a game many gamers have fond memories of.